ekline/ntnrg/charter.md

     well suited for NTNs,
-  * analysis of any impact to transport protocols as paths experience normal changes in characteristics like latency, jitter, and loss associated with nominal platform behavior,
+  * analysis of any impact to transport protocols as paths experience normal changes in characteristics like latency, jitter, and loss associated with nominal platform behavior, and
-  * investigations of the benefit of standard protocols (e.g. BP, QUIC, IP extensions, SRv6, etc) in emerging NTN architectures,
+  * investigations of the challenges and benefits of tuning existing transport and application protocols in emerging NTN architectures.
-  * proposals for scalable, stable routing or network orchestration strategies in such a dynamic environment, and
-  * ideas on whether and how traffic engineering may be optimally employed.

 NTNRG may also consider the implications of and requirements for NTN nodes from different administrative domains dynamically forming connectivity.